-While using Bold Subscriptions V2, you may come across some issues with orders or products not displaying properly on the storefront.
+While using Subscriptions for Shopify Checkout, you may come across some issues with orders or products not displaying properly on the storefront.
 While some issues can be corrected through the in-app settings, other issues may be related to missing liquid code on your theme.

-In this help article, we are going to address some common issues that you may come across within Bold Subscriptions V2, and the steps that could be taken to resolve each issue.
+In this help article, we are going to address some common issues that you may come across within Bold Subscriptions, and the steps that could be taken to resolve each issue.

 If a subscription has been activated in Bold Subscriptions and is not appearing on the storefront, this can be the result of one of the following: